bsingh1597/bloom-filter-proxy/README.md

 consist of millions of caches, from every proxy server in this scenario would be extremely costly for the network.
-For a solution, we introduce something called the *Summary cache* \[1\] that uses Bloom Filters: a fixed size bit-array.
+For a solution, we introduce something called the *Summary cache* \[1\] that uses Bloom Filters: a fixed-size bit-array.
 Let's understand Bloom Filters in depth.

 ## Background Work: Bloom Filter